Debdeep23/Tweet-Analysis-Using-Python/README.md

 # Tweet-Analysis-Using-Python
-Using Tweepy we do sentiment analysis of tweets
+The Tweepy module is used to stream live tweets directly from Twitter in real time.
+The tweets are visualised and then the TextBlob module is used to do sentiment analysis on the tweets.